How to Plan a Company Holiday Party in 10 Steps

 Holidays Group Activity

 Take your team out for an engaging group activity like a golf event, escape room, boat cruise, ice skating outing, theme park trip, gingerbread house building contest, or other local activity.
-Your outdoor options are obviously limited by your location, there’s not much for December golfing here in Minneapolis.
+Your outdoor options are obviously limited by your location, there’s not much for December golfing in most parts of the world.
 Also, make sure that the activity you plan is inclusive to everyone or alternative activity options are provided.

 - Pros: high attendance (especially if it’s during the day), team building, can be during day or night, alcohol not expected.